eg-nlp-community/nlp-reading-group/README.md

 Please feel free to give any feedback on current organisation as a new issue to this repository - it can be adapted to our needs.

+## Newcomers and participation
+- Newcomers are always welcome, if you would like to join the community please dop an email to `hadyelsahar.eg@gmail.com`.
+- Have a work that you would like to present and have feedback on, cool!
+We also organise invited talks and Q&A session.

 ## TLDR;
    - :heavy_plus_sign: :+1: [Add papers](https://github.com/eg-nlp-community/nlp-reading-group/issues/1) and vote on papers you would like to read/discuss
    - :full_moon_with_face: :new_moon_with_face: Everybody is free to attend or not attend;